modernistik/parse-stack/README.md

   artist.save
 ```
-You may also set default ACLs for newly created insatnces of your subclasses using `set_default_acl`:
+You may also set default ACLs for newly created instances of your subclasses using `set_default_acl`:

 ```ruby
 class AdminData < Parse::Object